refinedev/refine/examples/theme-mui-demo/README.md

 <br />

-### This repository has been moved to [here.](https://github.com/refinedev/refine/tree/next/examples/theme-material-ui-demo)
+### This example has been moved to [here.](https://github.com/refinedev/refine/tree/next/examples/theme-material-ui-demo)

 </div>